Top 20 Things to Do in Barcelona|First-Time Visitor Guide

 Camp Nou, Barcelona’s iconic football stadium, is the largest in Europe and one of the most famous in the world.
 It is the home of FC Barcelona and a must-visit for football fans.
 A visit to Camp Nou is one of the best things to do in Barcelona, where you can tour the stadium, exploring areas such as the locker rooms, players’ tunnel, pitch, and the club’s museum.

-- 1.5 Hours
+- How long to spent: 1.5 Hours

 - January 2 - March 22 & October 14 - December 31